 - You can now observe how your investment return varies based on changes in the EPS growth and the PE Ratio forecast.

 Sensitivity Analysis: Excel & Google Sheets Template

-It may be helpful to view the spreadsheet I created at the end of the process.
-You can download a copy by clicking one of the following links:
+It may be helpful to view the spreadsheet I got after the entire process.
+You can download it by clicking on the following links:

 - [Excel](https://1drv.ms/x/s!ArJYyjekbCHppG1pKyat7Gem93H5?e=oz0nbt" target="_blank" target="_blank) Open the file, then click on File, Save As, Download a Copy